 Once signed by all parties, the settlement agreement becomes legally binding.
 It’s essential to ensure that all issues, including those concerning outstanding pay or unpaid expenses, are resolved before the agreement is signed.

 - Compensation payments: a settlement agreement usually includes some form of non-contractual payment to the employee.
 You may wish to instruct a solicitor to help negotiate a higher amount than you are first offered.

-- References: If you are leaving the company, it is often a good idea to agree that a satisfactory employment reference is provided as part of the agreement; your employer does not have to provide one otherwise.
+- References: If you’re leaving the company, it’s often a good idea to agree that a satisfactory employment reference is provided as part of the agreement; your employer does not have to provide one otherwise.

 - Confidentiality clauses: Your employer may want you to keep the terms of your agreement confidential.
 Make sure this is not unduly restrictive e.g. you can talk to your immediate family about the agreement.

 - Non–financial matters: The status of any grievances, disciplinary action and data subject access requests.

 - No bad-mouthing: Your employer may want you to agree not to make damaging statements about them.
 This is often fair, as long as the clause is mutual!

 - Timings: You should be given a reasonable time to consider any offer – ACAS recommends at least 10 days.